 - Ten years if a taxpayer evades taxes by fraud or unjustifiable means (15 years involving cross-border transactions).

-Period of extinctive prescription for collection of national taxes
+Statute of limitation for collection of unpaid national taxes

-The period of extinctive prescription for collection of national taxes is five years (ten years for national tax payable worth KRW 500 million or more) from the date on which the government’s right to collect a national tax becomes exercisable.
-Along with the five-year extinction prescription period of national tax collection, the extinction prescription period of tax refund request of taxpayers is five years.
+The statute of limitation for the tax authorities’ collection of national taxes is five years (ten years for national tax payable worth KRW 500 million or more) from the date (e.g. tax return filing due in case of a self-assessed tax like CIT) on which the government’s right to collect a national tax becomes exercisable.

 Topics of focus for tax authorities